Safe Water Sources for Planted Aquariums

 - Assuming that you remineralize already, you can use any of this purified water during water changes and even during start-up (after aquascaping and planting and you need to fill your tank with water).

-- Assuming that you remineralize first every water change, you can use any of this when just topping off the water due to evaporation losses without remineralization.
+- You can use any of this purified water when just topping off the water in your tank due to evaporation losses without remineralization.
 Why?
 Whatever water has evaporated, it did not take any minerals in it.
 The minerals remain in your aquarium.
 Just like when seawater evaporates, the salts remain.

 - Without remineralizing, you can combine one of these purified water to lower/dilute the general hardness/TDS of your tap or deep-well water.
 For example, if you have tap water with a dGH of 10, mixing it with an RO/DI water 1:1 ratio will halve the GH to 5 dGH.